analogdevicesinc/pyadi-iio/_sources/guides/examples.rst.txt

 Examples
 ===================

-Here is a collection of small examples which demonstrate interfacings with different devices in different ways.
+Here is a collection of small examples which demonstrate how to interface with different devices in different ways.

 Configuring hardware properties and reading back settings